mcross1882/isthere/README.md

 ### Setup

+First you must declare an environment variables called `ISTHERE_HOME` that points to the isthere home directory.
+This is OS dependent for instance..

+- On windows it might be `%APP_DATA%\isthere\conf`
+- On Linux-esque machines it might be `/etc/isthere/conf`

 All the configuration values are located in `src/main/resources/main.config` and the following properties must be set in order for the application to function...

 - `host` The SMTP host to connect (string)